 But at the same time that I love the speed and precision of the Crafted Findings system, I really love the look of a nice hand-tooled rivets and eyelets, and the soothing tap-tap-tap that reminds me of Santa’s elves.
 “Cognitive Resonance” is my favorite piece that I’ve made.

-If you prefer bigger bolder designs in leather, then you will probably go with the TierraCast or other 2-part rivets, perhaps in conjunction with the 3/16″ eyelets.
+For bigger bolder designs in leather, you will probably go with the TierraCast or other 2-part rivets, perhaps in conjunction with the 3/16″ eyelets.
 Plus, I really like the idea of upcycling old bits of leather and making custom-length leather bracelets with TierraCasts’s full Leather Findings Collection of rivetable clasps, strap tips and links.

 I’m sure I glossed over a few things in this lengthy article, so feel free to post questions!